 However, there are a few things to consider.

 One issue some customers claim with Nutri Ninja machines is that the suction ring on their lid tends to have some sort of gummy residue.
 Although, this may be merely a minor inconvenience for most users.

 Secondly, some dislike that Ninja's blenders don't have a chute to allow them to add ingredients as they blend, which some recipes call for.
 Having to stop to add ingredients may not, however, be much of a dealbreaker for some consumers.
 In Ninja's defense, their models are pretty high-powered machines.
 Thus, perhaps adding ingredients mid-blend wouldn't be such a good (or safe) idea anyway.

 At a minimum, blenders by Ninja are designed to last a year.
-According to reviewers, the average lifespan of these appliances is few years, which for the price, is decent.
-However, there are a few reports of some customers’ machines giving out after a few months.
+According to reviewers, the average lifespan of these appliances is a few years, which for their price, is decent.
+However, there are a few reports of some customers' machines giving out after a few months.
 Fortunately, the warranty would certainly cover any defects or poor workmanship present.

 Prices & Warranties

 The newest arrivals offered by Nutri Ninja include Ninja Ultra Prep, Nutri Ninja with FreshVac, Ninja Smart Screen, and Ninja Smart Screen with FreshVac.
 Costs are currently listed as $79.99, $99.99, $169.99, and $229.99 on their website respectively.